 Note: The fuel groupings indicated in the table is only to be used for guiding the choice of EFs.
 When reporting fuel consumption data the agreed fuel definitions as used by the IPCC should be used.
+For iron and steel process gases Tier 2 emission factors are available in chapter 1.A.2.a.

 Table 3-2 Tier 1 emission factors for 1.A.2 combustion in industry using solid fuels